-The AirMule is an unmanned air vehicle (UAV) designed and developed by Israel’s Urban Aeronautics to meet the requirements of the Israel Defence Forces.
+The Cormorant (formerly AirMule) is an unmanned air vehicle (UAV) designed and developed by Israel’s Urban Aeronautics to meet the requirements of the Israeli Defence Forces.

-The AirMule was developed during the war in Lebanon in 2006 as a way of transferring troops and medical equipment.
-The UAV can be operated in remote areas where helicopters and traditional rotorcraft cannot function.
+The Cormorant was developed during the war in Lebanon in 2006 as a way of transferring troops and medical equipment.
+The UAV has vertical take-off and landing (VTOL) capability and can be operated in remote areas, where helicopters and traditional rotorcraft cannot function properly.

-The AirMule is being designed for cargo transport, medical evacuation and troop supply missions.
+The Cormorant is intended for cargo transport, medical evacuation and troop supply missions.
 The payload bays, which are being incorporated in the vehicle, will double the rescue cabin space for wounded soldiers.

-The AirMule can be controlled either manually from a ground control station (GCS) or through an autonomous mode using an automatic fly-by-wire system.
-The AirMule will land safely despite communication errors in the GCS.
+The Cormorant can be controlled either manually from a ground control station (GCS) or through an autonomous mode using an automatic fly-by-wire system.
+The Cormorant will land safely despite communication errors in the GCS.

 The UAV’s fly-by-wire can be controlled using a four-channel flight control system that depends on inertial measurements increased by a global positioning system equipped in the aircraft.

 Two laser altimeters are incorporated in the vehicle to determine the height of the UAV above the ground.
 The aircraft is also equipped with a vane control system to produce either side force or rolling moment.

 A total of 460 channels fitted in the aircraft send real-time data to the ground station operators, which allow them to track the operations of the engine and subsystems.
 The subsystems include three gear boxes, two main lift rotors and three uplink and downlink communication channels.

 In February 2014, Urban Aeronautics selected Green Hills Software’s INTEGRITY real-time operating system (RTOS) and MULTI integrated development environment (IDE) for the flight management of the UAV.